piyushhawq/dish-poll-react/README.md

 Host Url Link :https://piyushhawq.github.io/dishpoll/

-# few Steps  to view the project on your browser.
+# How to view this project on your browser.
 - Download zip file in my git repo
 - Extract all zip folder
-- Open project in VS Code
+- Open project in VS Code or amy other code editor
 - Goto new terminal
 - Run "npm install" command to install required dependencies
 - Run "npm start" to view the web page locally at  http://localhost:3000 in the browser

 # And important part